-THERMAL ABLATION.
-Thermal ablation techniques include radiofrequency ablation (RFA), microwave, and cryotherapy.
-A number of systems are available for each modality.
+Thermal ablation techniques include radiofrequency ablation (RFA), microwave and cryotherapy.
+There are a number of systems available for each modality.
 No studies compare the available systems.
-Although most centers are migrating toward using microwave for lung ablation, no studies have compared modalities.
-Finally, concerning pulmonary metastases, all of the studies fulfilling the inclusion criteria used RFA.
+Although, most centers are migrating towards using microwave for lung ablation, there are no studies comparing modalities.
+Finally, concerning pulmonary metastases, all of the studies fulfilling the inclusion criteria utilized RFA.

-Smaller tumor size has been demonstrated to be important when using RFA [43].
-Studies using RFA for pulmonary metastases used variable inclusion criteria, with some studies including tumors with diameters up to 80 mm [44].
-Successful ablation of large tumors is unlikely, and inclusion will adversely affect results.
+Smaller tumor size has been demonstrated to be important when using RFA.
+[43] Studies using RFA for pulmonary metastases used variable inclusion criteria with some studies including tumors diameter up to 80 mm.
+[44] Successful ablation of large tumors is unlikely, and inclusion will adversely affect results.

-The largest report of ablation for pulmonary metastases included 566 patients, with 293 colorectal patients and 51 with sarcoma metastases [45].
-The authors demonstrated that the primary disease location, DFI, size, and number of metastases were associated with OS on univariable and multivariable analysis.
-Addressing specifically patients with colorectal metastases, size (>2 cm) and number of metastases (>3) were both significantly associated with poorer survival.
+The largest report of ablation for pulmonary metastases included 566 patients with 293 colorectal patients and 51 with sarcoma metastases.
+[45] The authors demonstrated that the primary disease location, DFI, size and number of metastases were associated with overall survival on both univariable and multivariable analysis.
+Addressing specifically patients with colorectal metastases size (>2cm) and number of metastases (>3), both were significantly associated with poorer survival.

-A confounding issue of many studies of pulmonary metastases ablation is that only medically inoperable or patients in whom other treatment modalities had failed were included.
-Despite this, survival results (Table 2) are comparable to those after surgery.
-A prospective open-label study from Australia reported 148 non-resectable patients with colorectal metastases [50].
-Median survival was 51 months, and 5-year survival was 45%.
+A confounding issue of many studies of pulmonary metastases ablation is only medically inoperable or patients who had failed other treatment modalities were included.
+Despite this, survival results (Table 2) are comparable to that after surgery.
+A prospective open-label study from Australia reported on 148 non-resectable patients with colorectal metastases.
+[50] Median survival was 51 months and 5-year survival 45%.

 Studies of sarcoma generally included smaller numbers of patients.
-In a report of 20 patients with metastases sized 2 cm or less, 3-year survival was 85% [52].
-In the above large French study of 566 patients, there were 51 sarcoma patients [44].
-Although this study included tumors up to 70 mm, 3-year survival for sarcoma patients was still acceptable at 58%.
+A report of 20 patients with metastases 2cm or less, 3-year survival was 85%.
+[52] In the above large French study of 566 patients, there were 51 sarcoma patients.
+[44] Although this study included tumors up to 70mm, 3-year survival for sarcoma patients was still acceptable at 58%.
+Stereotactic Ablative Body Radiation Therapy (SABR)

-STEREOTACTIC ABLATIVE BODY RADIOTHERAPY.
-The utility of SABR for medically inoperable lung cancer patients has been described [53].
-It is not surprising that investigators report the use of SABR for pulmonary metastases patients.
-Lesion size, location (central vs peripheral), and number of metastases are important considerations from a technical and safety standpoint.
-However, all studies are small, and none report long-term outcomes (Table 3).
+The utility of SABR for medically inoperable lung cancer patients has been described.
+[53] It is not surprising that investigators report the use of SABR for pulmonary metastases patients.
+Lesion size, location (central versus peripheral) and number of metastases are important considerations from a technical and safety standpoint.
+However, all studies are small and none report long-term outcomes.

-A study by Nuyttens and colleagues [54] reported 30 patients with 57 pulmonary metastases.
-Large peripheral tumors received 60 Gy (3 fractions), small peripheral tumors received 30 Gy (1 fraction), and central tumors received 60 Gy (5 fractions), illustrating the challenges in delivering SABR to patients with multiple tumors.
+A study by Nyuttens et al. reported 30 patients with 57 pulmonary metastases.
+[54] Large peripheral tumors received 60Gy (3 fractions), small peripheral tumors 30 Gy (1 fraction) and central tumors 60 Gy (5 fractions), illustrating the challenges in delivering SABR to patients with multiple tumors.
 At a median follow-up of 36 months, 4-year survival was 38%.
-Treatment was well tolerated, with 5 patients (16%) reporting acute grade 3 toxicity.
+Treatment was well tolerated with 5 (16%) patients reporting acute grade 3 toxicity.